 - are understanding that the report could take up to 30 days

-- tell me you if you contract symptoms of COVID-19 within 7 days of the assessment
+- tell me if you contract symptoms of COVID within 14 days of the assessment

 - give you as much notice as possible if assessments need to be cancelled/postponed.
 This may be due to signs of illness within my household, tightening of safety measures by the government, direction by my professional bodies, etc. I will make contact to rebook once it is safe to assess again